July 1, 2021

 Psychedelics are also known as hallucinogens.
 They can cause hallucinations, or change a person’s thoughts, mood, sense of time or perception of their environment or themselves.
 Common psychedelics are LSD, peyote and psilocybin.

 Dissociatives are a type of psychedelic drug.
 They can cause a person to feel disconnected from their body or physical environment.
 They can also distort physical senses, such as taste, touch, sight, sound and smell.
 Common dissociatives are ketamine and nitrous oxide.

 Opioids affect the opioid receptors in the brain and are usually derived from the opium poppy.
-Like depressants, opioids slow the central nervous system and messages between the brain and the rest of the body.
+Like depressants, opioids slow the central nervous system and messages travelling between the brain and body.
 They are often used to treat pain.
 Common types of opioid include codeine (Panadeine®, Panadeine Forte® and Nurofen Plus®), fentanyl, morphine, methadone, tramadol and heroin.

 Frontline health professionals

-The Drug Wheel is particularly beneficial for frontline health professionals.
-It allows paramedics as well as doctors, nurses, healthcare and social workers to quickly understand the effects of different drug types without needing in-depth knowledge of specific or new drugs.
+The Drug Wheel allows paramedics as well as doctors, nurses, healthcare and social workers to quickly understand the effects of different drug types without needing in-depth knowledge of specific or new drugs.
 This makes it easier to provide treatment, prevent an overdose and develop harm reduction strategies for different types of drugs.

 It was first developed in 2011-12, in response to the creation and use of New Psychoactive Substances (NPS).
 Previously, drugs were categorised as either depressants, stimulants, opioids or hallucinogens, which excluded or mischaracterised some drugs.2

-The Alcohol and Drug Foundation is the first organisation in Australia to adopt the new classification model.
+The Alcohol and Drug Foundation was the first organisation in Australia to adopt the classification model.